MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_w.md

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff537996">CM_Disable_DevNode</a>
 <a href="https://msdn.microsoft.com/library/windows/hardware/ff538001">CM_Disable_DevNode_Ex</a>

-##### - Flags.DI_DRIVERPAGE_ADDED

-Set by a class installer or co-installer if the installer supplies a page that replaces the system-supplied driver properties page.
-If this flag is set, the operating system does not display the system-supplied driver page.

 ##### - Flags.DI_ENUMSINGLEINF

 Set if installers and other <a href="devinst.device_installation_components">device installation components</a> should only search the INF file specified by SP_DEVINSTALL_PARAMS.<b>DriverPath</b>.
 If this flag is set, <b>DriverPath</b> contains the path of a single INF file instead of a path of a directory.